 2. Field Museum- My kids never stop talking about Sue, the famous T-Rex!
 This is one of my favorite museums, ever, and it is so much fun to explore with kids of any age.
 Their family room in the basement is full of hands-on activities and toys if the exhibits get exhausting; don’t miss the ancient Egypt mummies.
 Also, their cafe food is surprisingly really tasty and affordable.
 Visit their website here.

 3. Chicago Art Institute- Home to some of the most famous painting in the world, the art institute has something for everyone.
 Plan to spend a full day in this massive museum; they have a special room full of immersive crafts & dance along with a really neat personalized scavenger hunt program.
 Don’t miss the room of medieval armor!
 Visit their website here.
+Before you go, check out my list of 20+ tips for taking kids to art museums!

 4. Museum of Science and Industry- A little far off from the main museum campus, this museum is worth the trip.
 They have exhibits appropriate for all ages, with lots of hand on opportunities to explore weather, trains, the human body, and more.
 My kid’s favorite was the Idea Factory exhibit that had all sorts of interactive play elements.
 Don’t miss the mirror maze!
 Visit their website here.